wit03/async-localstorage/README.md

 # Async LocalStorage

-Async implemented localStorage library for javascript and typescript.
+Async implemented localStorage library for javascript and typescript (coming soon).

 ## Why?
 Since localStorage API is a synchronous and took so long to get or set value which is pretty annoying.
 Using Async LocalStorage will helps you deal with race condition.